 Physician Assistants (PAs) are health professionals licensed to practice medicine with physician supervision.
 Many are primary providers, but specialties are possible.
 Training occurs in hospitals, colleges, universities and medical schools.
 The typical PA training format is a BS/MS degree or MS degree following four years of undergraduate study.
 Bachelor's programs are four years in length with the prerequisites integrated into the total program.
 Some programs award a certificate instead of an academic degree.
 Degrees offered range from Associate's degree (rare) to a Master's degree.
 Selection criteria vary according to the individual institution's philosophy.
-UB students pursuing Physician Assistant careers complete their Bachelor's degree in any major, as well as the prerequisite courses, and apply to PA programs typically in fall of their senior year.
+UB students pursuing Physician Assistant careers complete their Bachelor's degree in any major, as well as the prerequisite courses, and apply to PA programs typically in the summer of their senior year.
 However, individual school deadlines should be carefully consulted.
 Many schools are on rolling admission, so applying early is important.

 From the time you begin college, you are assembling a complete dossier with which to apply to these professional schools.
 Each of the requirements is a part of the whole.
 For PA schools your record will include:

 - A Bachelor's degree (for those applying to free standing Master's degree programs)